Hiding Visual Information via Obfuscating Adversarial Perturbations: Experiments

-We use the structural similarity (SSIM) \cite{ref46} to quantitatively measure the quality of the images.In this work, SSIM$_{e}$ represents the average of the SSIM values between the encrypted data ${x^{\prime}}$ and the original data ${x}$, and SSIM$_{d}$ represents the average of the SSIM values between ${x}$ and the decrypted data $G({{x}^{\prime}})$.
+We use the Structural Similarity Index Measure (SSIM) \cite{ref46} and Learned Perceptual Image Patch Similarity (LPIPS) to quantitatively measure the quality of the protected images.
+In this work, we use SSIM$_{e}$ / LPIPS$_{e}$ to represent the average of the SSIM / LPIPS values between the protected image ${x^{\prime}}$ and the original image ${x}$, and use SSIM$_{d}$ / LPIPS$_{d}$ to represent the average of the SSIM / LPIPS values between ${x}$ and the recovered image $G({{x}^{\prime}})$.
+A higher SSIM indicates that the two images are more similar and a lower LPIPS indicates that the two images are more similar.